 Wholeheartedly yes.
 Disney World for adults may seem like a bit of an oxymoron.
 But we promise, there are plenty of fun things to do at Disney World for adults.
 Whether you’re looking for lighthearted, theme park thrills, a sophisticated escape with luxurious touches, or anything in between, you can find it at Walt Disney World.

 If you’re ready to take on The Most Magical Place on Earth without the kiddos in tow, you’re probably wondering which Disney World park is best for adults.
 It really depends on what you and the rest of your group are into.
 To get started, we recommend you talk to the other members of your party to find out what their interests and travel style are and go from there.

 Here’s our take on the best Disney World theme park for adults.

 With foodie festivals happening throughout most of the year and a Disney bar crawl as its unofficial pastime, you can’t beat Epcot for adults.
-Disney World’s most educational park, Epcot is a celebration of culture, science, and technology.
+Disney World’s most educational and international park, Epcot is a celebration of culture, science, and technology.

 While the whole park is worth a visit – especially rides like Soarin’ Around the World, Test Track, Spaceship Earth, Living with the Land, and the soon-to-open Remy’s Ratatouille Adventure – the real draw at Epcot for adults is World Showcase.
 Here, guests 18 and up embark on a whirlwind tour of shopping, entertainment, eating, and drinking around the world, visiting 11 unique country pavilions.